Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 • Official Opposition House Leader or House Leader of the Second Opposition Group

-• Chair or Vice–Chair of a Standing Committee
+• Assemblée nationale standing committee Chair or Vice-Chair

-• Member of the Office of the National Assembly
+• Member of the Bureau of the Assemblée nationale

-MNAs representing ridings that are wholly or partially included in or are adjoining to Québec City are not entitled to the reimbursement of their expenses for travel between their riding and the Parliament Building.
+MNAs representing ridings that are completely or partially included in the territory of the city of Québec or that are adjacent to it are not entitled to be reimbursed for their expenses for travel between their riding and the hôtel du Parlement.

 The reimbursement covers